 New D3b Research Projects – Spring 2019

-Pediatric brain tumor miRNA profiling for the cohort of Children’s Brain Tumor Tissue Consortium specimens
+Pediatric brain tumor miRNA profiling for the cohort of Children’s Brain Tumor Network specimens

-D³b’s The Molecular Diagnostics Research Unit (MDRU) will generate the data and lead this new project with the Children’s Brain Tumor Tissue Consortium (CBTTC).
-The team previously submitted a proposal to CBTTC to obtain the access to the material from the PBTA cohort.
+D³b’s The Molecular Diagnostics Research Unit (MDRU) will generate the data and lead this new project with the Children’s Brain Tumor Network (CBTN).
+The team previously submitted a proposal to CBTN to obtain the access to the material from the PBTA cohort.
 The project will be run in collaboration from the HTG Molecular Diagnostics.
 The HTG company is providing over 220 miRNA free of charge analysis panel sets in support to Kids First data generation effort.
 The data will be generated onsite by our MRDU team and will be deposited into the Kids First database/portal.

-In addition the project has received a $5k CBTTC Advisory Council Research Award to support this effort.
+In addition the project has received a $5k CBTN Advisory Council Research Award to support this effort.

 Patient-Derived Xenograft (PDX) & Cell Line Development